top of page

 Who was involved?

 The British force at Wairau numbered 49 settlers.
 The British settlers under Arthur Wakefield and Henry Thompson were armed with muskets, although they were almost all militarily inexperienced in their use.
 They were positioned on the eastern side of the Tuamarina stream with deep scrub bushes partially hiding their forces.
-The Maori force at Wairau numbered 90 warriors and 30 women and children.
+The Maori force at Wairau numbered 90 warriors and civilians.
 Led by Te Rauparaha and Te Rangihaeta, these Ngati Toa warriors were veterans of the Musket Wars who had occupied the Wairau Valley since 1827.
 They were all armed with muskets, mere (clubs), and tomahawks.

 What happened?